bitnami/containers/containers/mariadb/README.md

 [backing up](#backing-up-your-container) and [restoring](#restoring-a-backup) to pull the data from your running container down to your host.

 The MariaDB image exposes a volume at `/bitnami/mariadb/data`, you can mount a directory from your host to serve as the data store.
 If the directory you mount is empty, the database will be initialized.

+> **Note**
+>
+> Persistent volumes cannot be shared across container instances.

 ```bash
 docker run -v /path/to/data:/bitnami/mariadb/data bitnami/mariadb